jedinym/sqc-text/main.typ

 these recommendations, the pipeline was integrated with the OneDep system
 @pdb-validation[p.
 1917].

-// TODO: Think about explaining the categories a little bit.
 The VTFs recommended that deposited structures undergo validation against criteria falling into three categories.
-The first category encompasses criteria for validating the resulting atomic model.
+The first category encompasses criteria for validating the resulting atomic model; that is only the three-dimensional computer representation.
 The second category involves analysis of the supplied experimental data.
-Lastly, the third category entails examining the fit between the supplied experimental data and the atomic model
+Lastly, the third category entails examining the fit between the supplied experimental data and the atomic model @pdb-validation[p.
-@pdb-validation[p.
 1917].

 The outcome of the validation pipeline is a validation report, which incorporates the parsed outputs of the validation tools employed on the